Last Updated: 5/8/2023

 The Disco Merchant Terms (the “Terms”) cover your (“Customer”) rights and obligations relating to your access and use of Disco Technology Inc.’s (“Disco”) Platform (as defined below).

-The Terms constitute the entire agreement of the parties regarding the Platform and include the Order Form (as defined below) and any exhibits attached to the Terms, and all of the other terms and conditions incorporated into the Terms by reference.
+The Terms constitute the entire agreement of the parties regarding the Platform and include the Order Form (as defined below), the CCPA Third Party Addendum, and any exhibits attached to the Terms, and all of the other terms and conditions incorporated into the Terms by reference.
 The Terms supersedes all prior or contemporaneous agreements, proposals, negotiations, conversations, discussions, and understandings, written or oral, with respect to the Platform and all past dealings or industry customs.

 1. Platform; Services.

 1.1 General.
 Disco provides a proprietary web-based solution and software components designed to (a) enable merchants to list their products (the “Products”) on other merchant websites or online storefronts and (b) provide various analytics tools and business metrics with respect to merchant products and businesses (collectively, the "Platform").
 Subject to the terms and conditions of the Terms, Disco hereby grants to Customer a limited, nonexclusive, nontransferable license to internally access and use the features of the Platform as described herein and, if applicable, on the Order Form.

 1.2 Order Forms.
 Customer may obtain access to additional Disco products and services by entering into separate order forms (each, an “Order Form”) with Disco.
 In the event of a conflict between the Terms and the terms of an Order Form, the Order Form will govern.